The Benefits of Implementing Asset Management in Healthcare

 With manual recording and management systems, the information is only as good as what someone has remembered to write down.
 Whereas it can be more effective to record accurate information automatically, leading to much more accurate information.

-5. Effectively Manage the Disposal of Medical Waste
+Improve the Management of Disposing Medical Waste

 Finally, hospitals have a huge responsibility to dispose of their medical waste.
 This waste must be disposed of safely and securely to avoid damage to humans or the environment.